bourque/lasp_exercise/README.md

 conditions are met.

 - The software could be made into an installable package by restructuring the repository, adding appropriate `__init__.py` files, and adding a `setup.py` file.
-This could make the installation of the software easier (e.g. a simple `pip install`).
+This could make the installation of the software easier (e.g. a simple `pip install .`).

 - Additional plots, tables, and/or output messages could be added throughout the exercise in order to check that individual calculations (.e.g. `calculate_count_rate`) yield their expected results.

-## Conclusion
+## Final Note

 I would like to thank the folks at LASP for the opportunity to showcase my work.
-It had been quite some time since i've thought about some of these equations (probably since my time at Florida Tech in ~2010).
-It was fun to apply that knowledge again!
+It had been quite some time since I've thought about some of these equations (probably since my time at Florida Tech in ~2010); it was fun to apply that knowledge again!